AManWithAHart/CSCI4061PROJECT4/README.md

 The server should accept a backlog of up to 20 connection requests

 Contributions:
-Justin and Neven: Mostly implemented additional functions beyond intermediate.
+Justin and Neven: Implemented base code for functions beyond intermediate.
 Sam: Helped clean up code and error checked.
 Implemented final code to get project fully outputing all correct images.
 Matthew: Provided additional error checking and managed to get project outputting images.
 Talked with TA's regarding issues to help team move forward.